Efferescent/Assist.org-Equivalent-Classes/README.md

    Class Code Number:     202
    Name:                  Data Structures
    Unit Count:            (4.00)
 5. Know if there is a 'same as' class for the class you want to take at your college.
+6. Know what year since 1950 your articulation is in.
+   For example, 2023 is 73 (1950 + 73 = 2023).
-6. Click on the calculator icon next to the data frame to see all of the classes.
+8. Click on the calculator icon next to the data frame to see all of the classes.

 Please note that all of these inputs are CASE SENSITIVE.